tylerryan/concrete-5-7-ldap-authentication/README.md

-Concrete 5.7+ LDAP-authentication Module
+Concrete 5.7.2+ LDAP-authentication Module
 ================================
 #Note
-__This module will only work in 5.7+.
-Prior versions do not follow the namespace scheme and do not support 3rd party authentication.__
+__This module will only work in 5.7.2+.
+The master branch will now only support 5.7.

+ Prior concrete5 versions do not follow the namespace scheme and do not support 3rd party authentication.__
 # Setup

 1. Run the SQL script in your Concrete 5 DB